jtoy7/2024_AS_Pver_genomics/pver_gwas_batch3_data_processing.md

 <br>

 ### Visualize PCA results in R
-Note: 5 samples labeled as "Extra" in the field, but identified genetically as P. acuta were included in the PCA computation in PLINK2.
+Note: 5 samples labeled as "Extra" in the field, but identified genetically as P. acuta were included in the PCA computation in PLINK2 (total samples = 140).
 Two were from Alofau and three from Fagatele.
-After confirming they were not outliers in initial PCA plots, I filtered them out of the dataset in R and recreated all plots without them.
+After confirming they were not outliers in initial PCA plots, I filtered them out of the dataset in R and recreated all plots without them (total samples = 135).

 `plot_PCA_pver_clonepruned_Pacuonly.R`:
 ```r